Easton Park . Nov 9, 2021

 The Inspiration: Though many know Bryant Park for its former role as the home for New York Fashion Week, the Midtown Manhattan park is just as cherished for providing a green space for locals to eat lunch.
 It’s home to the main branch of the New York Public Library, a carousel, and a winter village that includes an ice-skating rink.

 The Easton Park Version: Forgive us for getting a little nostalgic here—Bryant Park was the first section to open here at Easton Park!
-The park itself is still one of our most popular green spaces, with a hammock garden, giant chess, trike trails, playscapes, and a covered pavilion with culinary and grill stations!
+The park itself is still one of our most popular green spaces, with a hammock garden, trike track, playscapes, grill stations, and a covered pavilion!
 And it’s home to a lot of great memories—the Great Lawn here in Bryant Park was home to our first three Parkapaloozas!

 Knob Hill